 Is TMS effective for treating severe depression?

 TMS is effective for treating severe depression.
-Many individuals experience significant improvements in their symptoms, making it a promising option for those who have not benefited from traditional therapies.
+Many patients experience significant symptom relief and improvement in their overall well-being after undergoing personalized TMS therapy, making it a valuable option for those struggling with this condition.

 How long does a TMS treatment session last?